JoeElDerjany/RAG_solution_incomplete_answers/README.md

 * Fixes garbled text due to encoding issues.

 **Output:**
-A processed CSV where each BOT message is enriched with relevant context from human agents.
+A processed CSV where each **BOT message is enriched with relevant context from human agents**.

 ---